veksh/cloudresume/data/markdown/cv-long.md

 # Alexey Vekshin

-**Unix, Network, DB Engineer | DevOps | Enterprise software developer**
+**Unix, Network, DB Infrastructure Engineer | DevOps | Software developer**

 <alexey@veksh.in> | +44 (7988) 703948  | <https://github.com/veksh>

 # Summary

-I am a Unix, DB and Network Engineer and Software Developer with over 25 years of experience in delivering IT services to businesses.
-I have a diverse IT background and have worked in a variety of roles, from ERP developer, Unix and VMWare engineer, Network designer, Data Centre architect, and Oracle DBA to IT Infrastructure Team Leader for a medium-sized (7000+ employees) retail company.
+I am a Unix, DB and Network Engineer and Software Developer with over 25 years of experience.
+I have a diverse IT background and have held various roles, from ERP developer, Unix and VMWare engineer, Network designer, Data Centre architect, and Oracle DBA to IT Infrastructure Team Leader for a medium-sized (7000+ employees) retail company.

-My main areas of technical expertise are: Linux administration, data centre virtualisation, LANs and network services, enterprise mail and collaboration software, file sharing and Active Directory services, infrastructure automation, scripting and software development, system and application monitoring, relational databases, enterprise storage, high availability and business continuity, site reliability engineering, network monitoring and security.
+My main areas of technical expertise are Linux administration, data centre virtualisation, LANs and network services, enterprise mail and collaboration software, file sharing and Active Directory services, infrastructure automation, scripting and software development, system and application monitoring, relational databases, enterprise storage, high availability and business continuity, site reliability engineering, network monitoring and security.

-My current interests include infrastructure automation (Ansible, Terraform), containerisation and orchestration (Docker, k8s), cloud infrastructure (AWS, Y.Cloud), DevOps and GitOps (GitHub, GitLab), software development (Go, Ruby), and monitoring (Prometheus, Grafana).
-I'm always eager to learn new technologies and languages, and to try things I've never done before.
+My current interests include infrastructure automation (Ansible, Terraform), containerisation and orchestration (k8s), cloud infrastructure (AWS), DevOps and GitOps (GitLab), software development (Go), and monitoring (Grafana, Prometheus).
+I'm always eager to learn new technologies and languages and to try things I've never done before.

 # Skills